 The Authority requested designation as a nontraditional permittee of the Phase II Small MS4 permit (Order No. 2013-0001-DWQ); the permit became effective on August 22, 2014.
 This order is the only MS4 permit for which the Authority has obtained coverage as a nontraditional permittee.
 The Phase II Small MS4 permit replaces county-/city-specific MS4 permits that would otherwise be applicable to the project.
+These county-/city-specific MS4 permits are described further below.
 Low-impact development design standards and a post-construction stormwater management program are required under this MS4 permit.